-Caitlin Moss is a drummer, percussionist, music educator and Los Angeles native.
+Caitlin Moss is a drummer, percussionist, music educator born and raised in Los Angeles.
 Her style is rooted in jazz, funk, hip hop, classical, West African, Afro-Cuban, Brazilian, 90’s grunge rock, electronic and experimental music.
 Some of her earliest influences were Max Roach, Elvin Jones, Art Blakey, Dannie Richmond, Bernard Purdie, and David Garibaldi.
 She currently performs with several bands in Los Angeles, in the genres of Latin, world, soul, and jazz music.
 She is also the Director of an after school art and music program for the Los Angeles Department of Cultural Affairs.
 Her style of playing is notable for its strong groove, consistent sound, and versatility among genres; Wil-Dog, bassist of Ozomatli, has said she reminds him of the legendary James Gadson.

 Caitlin has been studying, performing and teaching drum set, congas, timbales and bata drums for over 15 years.
 In 2009, she completed a Master of Music degree in Afro-Latin music.
 She studied Afro-Cuban bata drums with master Cuban drummer and singer Lazaro Galarraga for over ten years, and her teachers include world-class drum set players Chris Coleman and Phillip “Fish” Fisher.